Policy Statement

 • Temporary employees and student employees are required to complete the training program only at the discretion of the RO or Human Resources and/or in conjunction with the department of hire.

-The complete online Mandatory Reporter Training takes approximately 30-40 minutes.
-If you are unable to complete all of the training module in one sitting, the testing system, Qualtrics, will save your progress and you can continue your progress later from the same workstation/computer you used initially.
+The complete online Mandatory Reporter Training takes approximately 1 hour.
+If you are unable to complete all of the training module in one sitting, the testing system, Vector, will explain how to save your progress.

 Please complete the training as soon as possible.
 New employees must complete the training within 45 days of beginning employment.
 All employees must complete the training every two years.

-No. If you are unable to complete all of the training module in one sitting, the testing system, Qualtrics, will save your progress and you can continue your progress later from the same workstation/computer you used initially.
+No. If you are unable to complete all of the training module in one sitting, the testing system, Vector, will explain how to save your progress

 The training is a work-related task and supervisors should encourage employees to complete the training.
 With the option of resuming the training, there is no reason to expect an employee to have to take the training outside of regular work time.